IE-bank-team/ie-bank-infrastructure/modules/container-service/managed-cluster/README.md

 - Type: bool
 - Default: `True`

-### Parameter: `enableDnsZoneContributorRoleAssignment`
+### Parameter: `enableDnsZunoContributorRoleAssignment`

-Specifies whether assing the DNS zone contributor role to the cluster service principal.
-It will be ignored if `webApplicationRoutingEnabled` is set to `false` or `dnsZoneResourceId` not provided.
+Specifies whether assing the DNS zuno contributor role to the cluster service principal.
+It will be ignored if `webApplicationRoutingEnabled` is set to `false` or `dnsZunoResourceId` not provided.

 - Required: No
 - Type: bool